Codenym/Infrastructure/Datanym/inputs/datasette_deployment/README.md

 # Datasette Deploy to Lambda Function

+## Background

+Basically all of this is from the steps described [here](https://til.simonwillison.net/awslambda/asgi-mangum) by datasette creator [Simon Willison](https://simonwillison.net/).
+I converted some of his stuff to terraform and structured it for convenience, but there's no new concepts here that aren't in his guide.
+If you want to understand this, it'd be best to start with his walkthrough first.

 ## Setup

 You should have a directory with three items in it for your datasette deploy.
 Once you run the scrip below you will have a new directory automatically created for you (`deployment_package`).
 For example, for the `fixtures` project it would looke like this.